apache/james-hupa/README.txt

+###### Introduction ######
+Hupa is an Rich IMAP-based Webmail application written in GWT.

+Hupa has been entirely written in java to be coherent with the language used in the James project.
+It has been a development reference using GWT good practices (MVP pattern and Unit testing)

+It is ready for reading, sending,  and managing messages and folders, but it still lacks of many features email clients nowadays have.

 ###### Bulding ######
 Hupa use maven2 as build tool.
 To build hupa download maven2 (http://maven.apache.org), unpack maven2 and install it.
 After that change to hupa directory and execute the following cmd: